-With Strut's topical finasteride gel we have the ability to have both of the most popular hair loss medications mixed together, leading to better hair.
+With Strut's Topical Finasteride Gel we have the ability to combine the most popular hair loss medications together, leading to better hair loss results.

 Read on to learn why our Finasteride gel is pretty cool, and why it may be the better option for some men.

 Finasteride is a great medication for androgenic alopecia, and it has shown its ability to help slow down the rate of hair loss and maintain the current hair that you have.

 It works by helping to block DHT in the scalp, a testosterone hormone derivative that contributes to the shrinkage and eventual loss of hair follicles.

 However, for some men, they shy away from or stop treatment due to the potential for side effects including decreased ejaculate, sexual disorder, testicular pain, and the risk of male infertility.

 The reason for the development of these symptoms is partially due to the way Finasteride is normally used -- in tablet form.